mahavedalla/mahavedalla/docs/questions/arahatta/what-is-the-difference-between-an-arahant-and-a-buddha.md

-# What is the difference between an Arahant and a Buddha?
+Question: What is the difference between an Arahant and a Buddha?
 Category: Arahatta
 Sutta References: -
 Date Entered: March 11, 2025